Allan A. Swenson: Career

 For young readers, Swenson wrote a book series including World Beneath Your Feet, World Above Your Head and World In A Tidal Pool.
-Under his pen name for children’s books, Virginia Langley, he authored Hurray for Christopher Cat about a Maine Coon cat, Thar She Blows about a whale-watching trip, Babes in the Woods about baby animals and their habitats, and several others.
+Under his pen name for children's books, Virginia Langley, he authored Hurray for Christopher Cat about a Maine Coon cat, Thar She Blows about a whale-watching trip, Babes in the Woods about baby animals and their habitats, and several others.

 Over the years, Swenson appeared on various network TV shows about his books, including appearing as Dr. Plant on the syndicated Good Day Show and as the Good Growing Guy on Good Morning America.
-He then created his own Gardener’s Notebook TV series for syndication.
+He then created his own Gardener's Notebook TV series for syndication.
 Before moving to Maine with his family in 1974, Swenson had his own radio show on 400 stations of the Mutual Radio Network from New York City which also was carried by independent stations.

 After moving to Maine, Swenson created a Book Division for the Gannett Publishing Company.
 Among the authors of the eighty books he published during his ten-year tenure as Editor-in-Chief were Bill Caldwell and Marjorie Standish.

-Swenson wrote extensively for, and attended, the Leif Ericson Millennium in 2000 in Greenland.
+Swenson wrote extensively for, and attended, the Leif Ericson Millennium Celebration in 2000 in Greenland.
 Following this, he wrote many articles about Norse history for a wide range of Scandinavian-America publications.
-In recognition of his work honoring early Scandinavian culture, Swenson was honored by the king and queen of Denmark.
+In recognition of his work honoring early Scandinavian culture, Swenson was honored by the King and Queen of Denmark.

 At the age of 70, Swenson, with his wife Sheila, began speaking and giving slide shows on cruise ships of Royal Caribbean, Celebrity, Norwegian, and Princess Cruise Lines about his books as well as about ports of call in the Caribbean, Baltic and other areas.
 Later they gave presentations about their travels to residents at senior centers and retirement facilities in Maine and New Hampshire.

 Associations

-Swenson is a member of the Overseas Press Club, affiliated with the National Press Club and Deadline Club.
+Swenson was a member of the Overseas Press Club, affiliated with the National Press Club and Deadline Club.
 He also was a long time member of the Garden Writers Association.
 He helped found both the New England and Maine Chapters of the Association of Former Intelligence Officers.